123FLO321/PGSSWebAdmin/README.md

 - PGSSWebAdmin should now be runnin on that machine (From same machine: http://localhost, From other machine: http://machine-ip)

+If you get permission errors go to the RDRM folder in Finder and open the info window for PGSS (rightclick -> Information).
+Now under Share & Accesrights change everyone to Read & Write.
 ### Linux

 TODO